godspeedsystems/gs-documentation/docs/microservices-framework/introduction/overview.md

 ---
 id: overview
-title: Overview
+title: Godspeed JS Framework Introduction
-description:  "An introduction to godspeed framework and benefits, why should you use godspeed framework." keywords: [Godspeed, Meta-Framework, 4th-gen framework, overview, benefits, why godspeed]
+description:  "An introduction to godspeed js framework and benefits, why should you use godspeed js framework." keywords: [Godspeed, Meta-Framework, 4th-gen framework, overview, benefits, why godspeed js]
 ---

 # Introduction

-Godspeedjs is industry’s first opinionated 4th generation framework for building modern APIs and event-driven systems with less effort, high quality and easy maintenance.
+Godspeed JS is industry’s first opinionated 4th generation framework for building modern APIs and event-driven systems with less effort, high quality and easy maintenance.
 It’s designed to reduce lines of code, prevent chaos in development, build with confidence and reliability.
 It follows godspeed philosophy to focus on the what, and not the how.

 👉 Currently, it fully supports Node.js, Deno and Bun.js ecosystems.
 On the polyglot roadmap, Godspeed aims to support multiple languages (Java, Go, Python, etc.).

+### Install

+Head to the [installation guide](/docs/get-started#install-godspeed) and get started with **Godspeed JS**.

-## 12 Reasons Why Use Godspeedjs Framework?
+## 10 Reasons Why Use Godspeed JS Framework?

-By adopting Godspeed framework, teams experience:
+By adopting Godspeed JS framework, teams experience:

 ### ✅ Confident & Faster Delivery

-The godspeedjs framework with developer guardrails, generative features and pre-built integrations provides a ready-made feature set, a YAML DSL for important abstractions, simplified project setup, OTEL based telemetry and devops tooling, streamlining the lives of developers and reducing their work and hence the chance of mistakes.
+The Godspeed JS framework with developer guardrails, generative features and pre-built integrations provides a ready-made feature set, a YAML DSL for important abstractions, simplified project setup, OTEL based telemetry and devops tooling, streamlining the lives of developers and reducing their work and hence the chance of mistakes.
 This enables them to concentrate on and achieve their primary tasks with minimal effort, time, and cost.

 ### ✅ Fewer Bugs, Less Chaos